What is a Tooth Cavity and What Does it Look Like?

 If you do these things and maintain amazing oral hygiene, you can reverse a small cavity.
 If the cavity has gone beyond the strongest layer of the tooth, enamel, and made its way to dentin or further, then you can’t reverse it.
 Once the cavity has gotten past the strongest layer of tooth structure, it will spread very quickly.

 If you stop it early enough, you may need a small filling.
-This can be done with composite or porcelain or even gold!
+This can be done with composite, porcelain, or even gold!

 Will I feel pain if I have a cavity?